TEXT OR CALL KELLI @ 512-627-0682

 Collie Eye Anomaly is an inherited condition that can lead to blindness in some dogs.
 It usually occurs by the time the dog is 2 years old and is diagnosed by a veterinary ophthalmologist.
 There is no treatment for CEA, but as noted above, blind dogs can get around very well using their other senses.
 It is important to remember that this condition is a genetic abnormality, and your breeder should be notified if your puppy has the condition.

-Copyright © 2011 - 2019 Keldrew Ranch Miniature & Toy Australian Shepherds - All Rights Reserved.
+Copyright © 2011 - 2021 Keldrew Ranch Miniature & Toy Sized Australian Shepherds - All Rights Reserved.

 Website design by Keldrew Ranch/Kelli Hall